This post may contain affiliate links. Read my whole disclosure here.

 3. Craft the kids’ Halloween costumes

-I’m not a crafty person, but I loved the idea of being able to build a costume with my son!
-So I was very excited when I discovered these awesome Halloween costumes by Kiwi Crate!
+I’m not a crafty person, but I love the idea of being able to build a costume with my son!
+So I was very excited when I discovered these Halloween costumes by Kiwi Crate!

 4. Jump in a pile of leaves